LabKey/wnprc-modules/docker/README.md

 LABKEY_IS_PREMIUM=false
 WNPRC_BRANCH=master
 ```

-These arguments can be passed by using the --build-arg flag as shown later in this section.

 The LabKey Docker image requires some extra information in order to download the latest build of LabKey from LabKey's TeamCity server--specifically *your* TeamCity credentials.